ilmucio/vim-machine/README.md

 ## Repo contribution

 Repo contribution in form of Pull request and/or Issues are very welcome.
-For the issues I started to create a list of labels so that can help to more eassly find the issue we can be interessed to discuss.
+Issure will be a very important part of this repos, so I suggest to look at them.
+I started to create a list of labels so that can help to more easly find the one we can be interessed to discuss.